 Sometimes situations change where one parent works more than the other, or children would prefer spending their time at one parent’s house or the other.
-I get it; as your Draper modifications attorney, I’ll assist in amending previous child custody orders to better reflect the desires of your children, and the growing demands of your job.
-We can help change joint custody orders to sole custody, and help those wanting to give the noncustodial more parenting time petition for such.
+I get it; as your Draper modifications attorney, I’ll assist in amending previous child custody orders to better reflect the desires of your children and the growing demands of your job.
+We can help change joint custody orders to sole custody and help those wanting to give the noncustodial more parenting time petition for such.

 Another segment of family law I often see modification requests is alimony.
-Sometimes, ex-spouses purposely forget to include assets which you may later discover.
+Sometimes, ex-spouses purposely forget to include assets which that you may later discover.
 Or, you feel your spouse simply isn’t paying enough because their income is much larger than the pittance of an alimony payment you are receiving.
 I’m the Draper modifications attorney who can petition the court to amend previous alimony orders to include forgotten assets.

-Although much rarer, protective orders can be modified if the location you frequent has been left off the list, or if you feel threatened by emails, text messages or other parties passing messages.
+Although much rarer, protective orders can be modified if the location you frequent has been left off the list, or if you feel threatened by emails, text messages, or other parties passing messages.
 When certain situations arise, I’m able to petition the court to amend your protective order in case extenuating circumstances may have been omitted.